Almost-Smooth Histograms and Sliding-Window Graph Algorithms: Introduction

-A widely studied streaming model is the $\emph{graph-streaming}$ model (see e.g. \cite{Feigenbaum:2005:GPS:1132633.1132638,McGregor:2014:GSA:2627692.2627694}), where the stream $\S$ consists of a sequence of edges (possibly with some auxiliary information, like weights) of an underlying graph $\G$.\footnote{All our definitions, e.g., \ref{def:matching} and \ref{def:VC}, extend naturally to hypergraphs.
-Note that Corollary \ref{cor:MM=000026VC2AS} holds also for hypergraphs.} We assume that $V=\left[n\right]$ for a known value $n\in\N$ and $G$ is a simple graph without parallel edges.
-The graph-streaming model is typically studied in the $\emph{semi-streaming}$ model, where algorithms are allowed to use $\O{n\cdot\pl}$ space.
-Observe that for dense graphs, an algorithm in this model cannot store the whole graph, but it can store $\pl$ information for each vertex. \begin{rem} Throughout, space complexity refers to the storage requirement of an algorithm during the entire input stream, measured in bits.
-Update time refers to the time complexity of processing a single update from the stream in the RAM model. \end{rem} Crouch, McGregor and Stubbs \cite{Crouch2013} initiated the study of graph problems in the sliding-window model.
-They showed algorithms for several basic graph problems, such as $k$-connectivity, bipartiteness, sparsification, minimum spanning tree and spanners.
+A widely studied streaming model is the $\emph{graph-streaming}$ model (see e.g. \cite{Feigenbaum:2005:GPS:1132633.1132638,McGregor:2014:GSA:2627692.2627694}), where the stream $\S$ consists of a sequence of edges (possibly with some auxiliary information, like weights) of an underlying graph $\G$.\footnote{All our definitions, e.g., Definitions \ref{def:matching} and \ref{def:VC}, as well as Corollary \ref{cor:MM=000026VC2AS}, extend naturally to hypergraphs.} We assume that $V=\left[n\right]$ for a known value $n\in\N$ and $G$ is a simple graph without parallel edges.
+This graph-streaming model is sometimes studied in the $\emph{semi-streaming}$ model, where algorithms are allowed to use $\O{n\cdot\polylog\left(n\right)}$ space.
+Observe that for dense graphs, an algorithm in this model cannot store the whole graph, but it can store $\polylog\left(n\right)$ information for each vertex.
+We slightly abuse the notation of a graph function $f\left(G\right)$ and extend it to a stream of edges $\S$ using the convention $f\left(\S\right)\coloneqq f\left(G\right)$ where $G$ is the graph defined by the edges in the stream $\S$. \begin{rem} Throughout, $\emph{space complexity}$ refers to the storage requirement of an algorithm during the entire input stream, measured in bits. $\emph{Update time}$ refers to the time complexity of processing a single update from the stream in the RAM model. $\emph{Query time}$ refers to the time complexity of reporting an output at a single point in time. \end{rem}

+Crouch, McGregor and Stubbs \cite{Crouch2013} initiated the study of graph problems in the sliding-window model, and designed algorithms for several basic graph problems, such as $k$-connectivity, bipartiteness, sparsification, minimum spanning tree and spanners.
 They also showed approximation algorithms for maximum-matching and for maximum-weight matching.

-We shall focus on two well-known and closely related optimization problems, maximum-matching and minimum vertex-cover.
+We shall focus on two well-known and closely related optimization problems, maximum-matching and minimum vertex-cover, defined below.